Whatapalaver/Simple_Ruby_Project/README.md

 I've created a dummy 'starter-code' template so that all the test files can be linked up.
 Just change the names or delete and start from scratch.

+I've set up the config.ru files and Procfile so that it should deploy successfully to Heroku.

 To Use:
 ---